tc39/proposal-smart-pipelines/readme.md

 more commonly used symbols are shorter.

 #### Other Goals
+Although these have been prioritized last, they are still important.

 ##### Conceptual generality
 If a concept is uniformly generalizable to many other cases, then this multiplies its usefulness.
 The more versatile its concepts, the more it may be